d-xa/tech-blog/content/top/quotes.md

 > "Believe you can and you're halfway there."
 (Theodore Roosevelt)

 > "Great things are not done by impulse, but by a series of small things brought together."
 (Vincent Van Gogh)

+> "We are what we think.
+All that we are arises with our thoughts.
+With our thoughts, we make the world."
+(Buddha)

+> "As you think, so shall you become."
+(Bruce Lee)

+> "Always be yourself, express yourself, have faith in yourself."
+(Bruce Lee)